 - Guide 1: How to Remove Rakuten Virus from Windows.

-- Guide 2: Get rid of Rakuten Virus from Mac OS X.
+- Guide 2: Get rid of Rakuten Virus on Mac OS X.

-- Guide 3: Remove Rakuten Virus from Google Chrome.
+- Guide 3: Remove Rakuten Virus in Google Chrome.

 - Guide 4: Erase Rakuten Virus from Mozilla Firefox.

 - Guide 5: Uninstall Rakuten Virus from Microsoft Edge.

 - Guide 6: Remove Rakuten Virus from Safari.